-Implementors Storm Water Regulatory Requirements (IMP) Subcommittee
+Implementers Storm Water Regulatory Requirements (IMP) Subcommittee

-With the adoption of the TMDL in August 2011, local California jurisdictions within the Lake Tahoe Basin are required to take measures to decrease pollutant loading from urbanized areas.
-The Nevada Division of Environmental Protection (NDEP) has a Memorandum of Agreement (MOA) with the Nevada Urban Storm Water Jurisdictions in order to implement the TMDL.
+With the adoption of the TMDL in August 2011, local California jurisdictions within the Basin are required to take measures to decrease pollutant loading from urbanized areas.
 The adopted Lahontan Regional Water Quality Control Board National Pollutant Discharge Elimination System (NPDES) Basin Permit and the Caltrans statewide regional permit will require jurisdictions to implement pollutant controls to decrease fine sediment particle inputs and to monitor storm water in selected catchments to verify that load reduction requirements are being met.
+Similarly, the Nevada Division of Environmental Protection (NDEP) has established Interlocal Agreements (ILAs) with the Nevada Urban Stormwater Jurisdictions to implement the TMDL and to track and report progress.

-The Implementors Storm Water Regulatory Requirements Subcommittee will work towards coordinating efforts on both the California and Nevada sides of the basin to meet these requirements.
+The Implementors Storm Water Regulatory Requirements Subcommittee will work towards coordinating efforts on both the California and Nevada sides of the Basin to meet these requirements.

-The work items identified for the Implementors Storm Water Regulatory Requirements (IMP) Subcommittee include, but are not limited to:
+The work items identified for the IMP Subcommittee include, but are not limited to:

-- Report on jurisdictional efforts to decrease pollutant loads from urbanized and non-urbanized areas. - Report on the Implementers Data Collection / Storm Water Monitoring Efforts.
+- Report on jurisdictional efforts to decrease pollutant loads from urbanized and non-urbanized areas. - Report on the Implementers Data Collection / Storm Water Monitoring Efforts. - Discuss/vet options and develop recommendations to refine and improve TMDL Program policies and tools.